Foundational Programs

 Training Expectations: Ability to attend 85% of all swim practices and clinics while successfully demonstrating the following drills and skills.

-High performance programs for advanced athletes chasing specific goals.
+High performance programs for advanced athletes chasing performance goals.

 Senior: Learning to Achieve